keremciu/layup/README.md

 ### How it works?

-Firstly who're you? a dribbble player or prospect?
+:art: Firstly who're you? a dribbble player or prospect?

 1. **You're a talented designer and also you don't have an invitation**